As cruise ships are not able to dock here you will be tendered ashore into the town of Tanjung Pinang.

 The sole official language is Indonesian, known as Bahasa Indonesia.

-The are several internet cafes in Tanjung Pinang.
+The are several cafes which offer free WiFi for customers in Tanjung Pinang.
 You will find one at Bintan Mall in downtown 200 meters from the Ferry and Cruise Terminal of Bintan.

 mobile phones emergency number: 112